HowTo: Node Red - Create a user interface with dashboard nodes

 Button node and positioning of the elements in the dashboard

-The first and simplest node is the “button node”.
-You can use this to position a button on your dashboard.
+The first and simplest node is the "button node".
+You can use this to position a button on your dashoard.
 This then works like a button in the real world.
-If it is clicked, it sends an adjustable value and an adjustable topic to the linked node.
+When it is clicked, it sends an adjustable value and an adjustable topic to the linked node.

 Button nodes, for example, can be used very well to trigger actions.
 For example, you can turn lamps on and off.